Emergent Organization and Polarization due to Active Fluctuations

-showing that $\bm C$ is nonzero in regions of non vanishing activity gradients, as shown in Fig.~\ref{fig2}(a).
-Naturally, speed-orientation correlations are moreover suppressed in the cases of fast rotational and speed relaxation (resp. $\tau_r \to 0$ and $\alpha \to \infty$).
+showing that $\bm C$ is nonzero in regions of non-vanishing activity gradients, as ilustrated in Fig.~\ref{fig2}(a).
+Naturally, speed-orientation correlations are moreover suppressed in the cases of fast rotational and speed relaxation, respectively for $\tau_r \to 0$ and $\alpha \gg 1$.

-As the relation $\rho_s \propto \langle v \rangle^{-1}$ does generally not hold in presence of active fluctuations or for $\alpha$ finite, Eq.~\eqref{eq_n} implies that spatially varying activity spontaneously generates local orientational order.
-Namely, using the zero flux solution~\eqref{eq_ss_rho_quadratic} we derive for the average stationary state polarization
+Spatially varying activity moreover spontaneously generates local orientational order.
+Namely, using the zero flux solution~\eqref{eq_ss_rho_quadratic} and the expression of the polarization given in Appendix A, we find in stationary state

 Equation~\eqref{eq_sol_n_ss} highlights two mechanisms at the origin of polar order in regions of nonzero activity gradients.
-For fast speed relaxation ($\alpha \to \infty$), the steady state active flux $v_0 \langle \hat{\bm n} \rangle_s$ must compensate the diffusive flux $-D_t\nabla\rho_s$ so that $\langle \hat{\bm n} \rangle_s$ points towards slow (or dense) regions (see Fig.~\ref{fig2}(d))~\cite{Fischer2020PRE,Row2020PRE,Soker2021PRL}.
-This gradient aligning mechanism is consistent with the polarization generally observed at interfaces of repelling ABPs in the phase separated regime~\cite{Lee2017SoftMat,Solon2018NJP,Omar2020PRE}, where in this case the mean-field spatial diffusion results from particle collisions~\cite{Bialke2013EPL}.
-On the other hand, for self propulsion speeds $v_0$ such that $v_0^2 > dD_t(1+\alpha)\tau_r^{-1}$ Eq.~\eqref{eq_sol_n_ss} predicts a reversal of the mean polarization direction towards fast (or dilute) regions (see Fig.~\ref{fig2}(c)).
+For fast speed relaxation ($\alpha \gg 1$), the steady-state active flux $\langle v \hat{\bm n} \rangle_s \sim v_0 \langle \hat{\bm n} \rangle_s$ must compensate the diffusive flux $-D_t\nabla\rho_s$ so that $\langle \hat{\bm n} \rangle_s$ points towards slow (or dense) regions (see Fig.~\ref{fig2}(d))~\cite{Fischer2020PRE,Row2020PRE,Soker2021PRL}.
+This gradient alignment mechanism is consistent with the polarization generally observed at interfaces of repelling ABPs in the phase separated regime~\cite{Lee2017SoftMat,Solon2018NJP,Omar2020PRE}, where in this case the mean-field spatial diffusion results from particle collisions~\cite{Bialke2013EPL}.
+On the other hand, for self-propulsion speeds $v_0$ such that $v_0^2 > v_D^2(1+\alpha)$ Eq.~\eqref{eq_sol_n_ss} predicts a reversal of the mean polarization direction towards fast (or dilute) regions (see Fig.~\ref{fig2}(c)).
 Indeed, neglecting the effect of positional diffusion particles crossing an interface separating two regions with different activities will be on average slower --and thus stay longer at the interface-- if they come from the slower (or denser) region.
 Consequently, the local polarization will in this case be oriented towards the most dilute region.